ktschroeder/Cloudless/README.md

 TODO

 Up next:
+- indicator of current zoom amount upon zooming

 Probably should/will:
+- loading GIF takes a while, may be good to show "Loading..." text or something.
+User cursor stays weird?
+Possibly blocks stuff? (try opening local vs dragging from web)
+- styling
+- more zen below

+Lower priority:
+- Window resizing is weirdly slow when holding a modifier key
 - odd jitter of window when changing images, such as when navigating through a directory.
 Possibly a WPF issue; a few attempts did not resolve this.
-Possiubly related, general jitteriness when resizing and similar.
-Would be good to smoothen out.
+Possibly related, general jitteriness when resizing and similar.
+Would be good to smoothen out. ==> second pass: does indeed seem to be a WPF/Windows issue that may not have a feasible solution.
+Concept idea to explore next: "slot window" to swap with current once ready?

-Lower priority:
-- Window resizing is weirdly slow when holding a modifier key
 - implement ratio-preserving resizing when click-dragging corner, described more below.
 Pinning at side, and at center, are not very applicable to image viewing on desktop, so never mind those.
 	- holding ctrl while dragging corner of window keeps ratio.
 This actually has some complications, such as where the window should be "pinned".
 See what other apps do for intuitive UX.
 	- when also with alt or shift, pin at center of window.